Oliver Goethe

-Oliver "Ollie" Goethe (alternatively spelt Gøthe or Göthe, born 14 October 2004) is a Danish-German racing driver based in Monaco, currently competing in the 2023 FIA Formula 3 Championship with Trident.
-He is the current champion of the Euroformula Open Championship by winning eleven races in his winning campaign and he also competed as a replacement driver during the 2022 FIA Formula 3 Championship for Campos Racing.
+Oliver "Ollie" Goethe ([oˈliˀvɐ ˈkøːtə], [ˈɔlivɐ ˈɡøːtə]; born 14 October 2004) is a German, Danish, and British racing driver who competes in the FIA Formula 2 Championship for MP Motorsport as part of the Red Bull Junior Team.

-Early life
+A member of the Red Bull Junior Team since 2023, Goethe previously competed in the 2024 Formula 2 Championship with MP, replacing both Franco Colapinto and Dennis Hauger on four occasions.

-Goethe was educated at Millfield School along with his older brother, Benjamin.
+Goethe recently competed in the FIA Formula 3 Championship for Campos in 2024, and raced for Trident the year prior.
+He claimed the 2022 Euroformula Open Championship by winning eleven races in his winning campaign.

 Career

 Karting

-Goethe made his international karting debut in 2019, where he raced in both the European and World Championships in the OK-category, both of which he failed to finish.
-The Dane then competed in the WSK Super Master Series and WSK Champions Cup in 2020.
+Goethe made his international karting debut in 2019, where he raced in both the European and World Championships in the OK class.
+He then competed in the WSK Super Master Series and WSK Champions Cup in 2020.

 Lower formulae

 In 2019, Goethe made his first single-seater appearance, driving for Drivex School in the final round of the F4 Spanish Championship.

-He then raced in the series full-time in the 2020 season, this time with MP Motorsport.
+Goethe then raced in the series full-time in the 2020 season, this time with MP Motorsport.
 Being only 15 years old during most of the season, Goethe achieved six podiums, including a win at the Circuit Paul Ricard.
 He placed fifth in the rookies' and overall championships respectively at the end of the year.

 Formula Regional European Championship

 Goethe progressed into the Formula Regional European Championship in 2021, partnering Franco Colapinto and fellow F4 graduate Kas Haverkort at MP Motorsport.
 He scored his first points in the second race of the first round at Imola, finishing ninth in race two.
-Goethe's only other points finish came at the second race at Zandvoort, where he ended up in tenth place, and the Dane came 23rd in the overall standings, twelfth-highest of all rookies.
+Goethe's only other points finish came at the second race at Zandvoort, where he ended up in tenth place, and he came 23rd in the overall standings, twelfth-highest of all rookies.